Overall ranking: Ranked 10th out of 126 for the third time running in the Complete University Guide for 2016.

 Address: Three campuses.
 Streatham caters for arts, science, social studies, law and engineering.
 Across the city is St Luke's, home to the graduate school of education, sport and health sciences, and the Peninsula College of Medicine and Dentistry.
 Carry on down the A30 to Cornwall to find the Cornwall Campus, Penryn, near Falmouth, which is shared with University College Falmouth, and opened in 2004.

-Ambience: Mostly redbrick buildings set in 250-acre garden estate one mile from city centre.
+Ambience: Mostly redbrick buildings set in a 250-acre garden estate one mile from the city centre.
 Beautiful beaches and Dartmoor close at hand.
-The university objects to the "green welly" tag that is often thrown at it and there has been a recent push to encourage more applications from students from less well-off backgrounds.
+The university objects to the "green welly" tag that is often thrown at it and there has been a recent push to encourage more applications from students with less well-off backgrounds.
 Superior sports facilities and a gentle climate.

-Vital statistics: A popular university, partly because of its sublime setting.
-Around 17,950 students - 16,550 full-time and 1,400 part-time .
-About three-quarters of undergraduates come from state schools and the proportion from lower socio-economic groups has been increasingly steadily as a result of the university’s efforts to widen participation.
-A quarter of undergraduates come from the South West.
-Undergraduate applications for entry in 2009 skyrocketed by 19 per cent (the national average was 8 per cent).
+Vital statistics: Competition for places is high, partly because of its sublime setting.
+There are 18,773 students.
+Almost three-quarters of undergraduates come from state schools and the proportion from lower socio-economic groups has been increasing steadily as a result of the university’s efforts to widen participation.
+Exeter is one of 24 Russell Group universities, dedicated to the highest levels of academic excellence.

 Glittering alumni: JK Rowling, author of Harry Potter; Radiohead's Thom Yorke; Felix Buxton from Basement Jaxx; Will Young, winner of Pop Idol; First Sea Lord Admiral Sir Jonathan Band; Peter Phillips, son of the Princess Royal.